crownstone/website/03-installation.md

 {% include snippets/centered-text-home-begin background='light'%}

 Crownstones can be installed at a light controlled by an ordinary light **switch**.
-The light can be dimmed directly with the app or via a voice command.
+The light can be dimmed directly with the app or via voice command.
 Flipping the switch will toggle between **“off”** and the last **“dimmed state”.**

 {% include snippets/centered-text-home-end %}